New study of the relationship between climate change and socio-economic tipping points

 The IPCC indicates that sea levels could rise by 0.3 to 1.0 m in 2100, depending on global warming.
 However, a rise of 2 m in 2100 and 5 m 2200 cannot be ruled out due to uncertain processes in the ice sheets.
 Without adaptation, this will have major consequences for coastal areas.
 However, the adaptation measures themselves will also fundamentally transform the coastal areas.

-Kees emphasizes that storylines about the consequences require systematic investigation: “Could they actually turn out to be true or are they just speculation?”
+Kees emphasises that storylines about the consequences require systematic investigation: “Could they actually turn out to be true or are they just speculation?”
 Deltares and VU-University have developed a method to study storylines like this in a systematic way.
 The method was applied to an imaginary coastal city that serves as a model for many cities around the globe to look at how house prices could develop between now and 2200.
 This involved taking a lot of uncertainties into account.

 How much sea level rise can we expect between now and 2200?
 What storms could hit the city during that time?
 Will home buyers take flood risks into consideration when purchasing their homes?
 Will steps be taken in good time in response to sea level rise by raising the dikes very proactively or will they will be delayed until things almost go wrong or until there is actual flooding?
 And will there then still be enough time to raise dikes before the next storm hits the city?